 Cloninger and Marchesini“Using differing methodologies and data sets at least five groups of scholars each working independently (and often without knowledge of the others) have arrived at the same conclusion, there is significant and robust evidence that executions deter some homicides.
 While there may be merit in some of (Donahue & Wolfers’) specific criticisms, none addresses the totality of the collection of studies.
 The probability that chance alone explains the coincidence of these virtually simultaneous conclusions is negligible.”
 (8a)

-It should be noted that the Researchers destroyed Donahue and Wolfer's criticism (8a), but Nagin, repeatedly depended upon their work within the 2012 review, without mentioning those rebuttals, another blow against Nagin's neutrality.
+It should be noted that the Researchers destroyed Donahue and Wolfer's criticism (8a), but Nagin, repeatedly depended upon their work within the 2012 review, without mentioning those rebuttals, another blow against Nagin's neutrality and credibility.

 Criminals, as all of us, respond to incentives and executions are the most negative of incentives that criminals will face.